An Albertan hoping to raise awareness for mental health and sobriety is walking from Edmonton to Airdrie this month — while carrying a ball and chain.

 “Mike Marches Again for Mental Health” is set to begin on Aug.
 13, and Loughman plans to be in Ponoka by Aug.
 17.

-After getting sober at an at an Indigenous recreation centre in High Level, Loughman was inspired to give back in a big way, but wondered how he could organize an event that would stand out from others.
+After getting sober at an Indigenous recreation centre in High Level, Loughman was inspired to give back in a big way, but wondered how he could organize an event that would stand out from others.

 Loughman was moved by a painting he had seen which depicted a ball and chain with a smiley face.
 The artist had explained it represented the struggle of living with mental illness and the effort to mask it.